Priya-0217/-ECG-Based-Heartbeat-Classification-Using-Machine-Learning-/README.md

 # -ECG-Based-Heartbeat-Classification-Using-Machine-Learning-
-# 🫀 Heartbeat Classification from ECG Signals using Machine Learning

 This project demonstrates how to process ECG signals and classify heartbeat types using the MIT-BIH Arrhythmia Database.
 It covers signal filtering, R-peak detection, window extraction, label encoding, and heartbeat classification using a Random Forest model.